jemmy512/book-notes/CS/programmer-self-cultivation-link-load-library.md

 * **Strong Symbol and Weak Symbol**

-    For the C/C++ language, the compiler default functions and initialized global variables are strong symbols, and uninitialized global variables are weak symbols.
+    For the C/C++ language, the compiler default functions and initialized global variables are **strong symbols**, and uninitialized global variables are **weak symbols**.
 We can also define any strong symbol as a weak symbol through GCC's "__attribute__((weak))".
 Note that both strong symbols and weak symbols are for definitions, not for symbol references.

     Rule processing and selection of global symbols that have been defined multiple times:
     1. Strong symbols are not allowed to be defined multiple times (that is, different object files cannot have strong symbols with the same name); if there are multiple strong symbol definitions, the linker reports a symbol duplication definition error.